 - Any other relevant information.

-Please refer to the checklist for the specific documentation required by individual government agencies for the above-mentioned item (b) to (f).
-For robotic and automation, please refer to this checklist.
+Please refer to the checklists below for the specific documentation required by individual government agencies.